-Identify your start-up culture and what makes it special?
+Identify your start-up culture and what makes it special

 What are your core values?
 What was your ethos when you started the business?
-Once you understand this it’s easy to keep this at the forefront of all decision making and future planning.
+Once you understand this it’s easy to keep this at the forefront of all decision-making and future planning.

 Hire the right people, don’t be drawn purely on skills and experience

 Look for shared values in your hires and those who will reflect your company ethos and represent the brand you have built.
-If you’re experiencing rapid growth it can be tempting to make a rushed hiring decision in order to fill the gap and get some much-needed resource on board.
+If you’re experiencing rapid growth it can be tempting to make a rushed hiring decision in order to fill the gap and get some much-needed resources on board.
 However, it’s always advisable to take your time to make sure you find the right fit, and you’re more likely to retain this person too.
 Find out how to recruit the right people.

 Walk the walk, talk the talk